GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Mistake Reflection:

-Often, students may feel ashamed or embarrassed of their mistakes.
+Often, students may feel ashamed or embarrassed by their mistakes.
 However, they need to understand that everyone makes them!
 For this activity, allow students to reflect on a mistake they’ve made.
 Importantly, they can focus on what they learned from their mistake.
 They can do this by writing sentences or drawing pictures.
 They can share with a partner or the class.
 This is a great way for students to see how mistakes show progress towards a goal or learning something new.